sfigg/commercialization-public/manufacture/desktop/how-push-button-reset-features-work.md

 The Refresh your PC feature handles application types differently in order to ensure that the PC can be restored to a reliable state.
 Applications are handled as follows:

 -   User-acquired Windows apps from the Microsoft Store are not preserved.
 Users will need to reinstall them from the Microsoft Store.
 This is a change from Windows 8/8.1.
--   Preinstalled Windows apps are restored to their factory version and state.
+-   Starting with Windows 10, version 1809, preinstalled Windows apps that have been updated since initial installation will be restored to an updated state.
+Prior to Windows 10, version 1809, preinstalled Windows apps are restored to their factory version and state.
 Updates to these apps will be downloaded and reapplied automatically when internet connectivity is available.
 -   User-acquired Windows desktop applications are not preserved.
 Users will need to reinstall them manually.
 -   Preinstalled Windows desktop applications captured in the customizations provisioning package will be restored to their factory condition, even if users have previously uninstalled them.

 The **Refresh your PC** feature does not preserve user-installed Windows desktop applications by default, and locations that are commonly used for storing application settings (\\AppData and \\ProgramData) are deleted.
-Manufacturers can leverage the push-button reset extensibility points to save and later restore specific application settings and data, if necessary.
+Manufacturers can leverage Auto-apply folders or the push-button reset extensibility points to save and later restore specific application settings and data, if necessary.

 ## <span id="Reset_your_PC"></span><span id="reset_your_pc"></span><span id="RESET_YOUR_PC"></span>Reset your PC

 **The Reset your PC feature can be summarized in the following steps:**

+Note that if using Auto-apply folders, you don't need to supply scripts for any of the extensibility points.
+If you have extensibility points, they will take precedence over the Auto-apply folders, and Auto-apply folders won't be processed.

 1. PC boots into the Windows Recovery Environment (Windows RE).
 2. User accounts, data and installed Windows apps and Windows desktop applications are removed from the OS volume.